-Allowed Foods: Vegetables, fruits, brown or white rice, potatoes, millet, tapioca, teff, quinoa, corn, buckwheat, rice or quinoa pasta, gluten free meats and poultry, gluten free deli meats, gluten free broths, raw nuts and seeds, gluten free soy sauce and so on.
+Allowed Foods: Vegetables, fruits, brown or white rice, potatoes, millet, tapioca, teff, quinoa, corn, buckwheat, rice or quinoa pasta, gluten free meats and poultry, gluten free deli meats (Boarshead and Hormel) , gluten free broths, raw nuts and seeds, gluten free soy sauce and so on.

+It is possible to have a positive gluten intolerance test result but a negative food allergy test result for the grains containing gluten.
 It is also possible to test negative for Celiac Disease and still have a gluten intolerance.
 This is because traditional Celiac tests only test ONE or TWO components of gluten.
 Many are left out!
 Our lab (Cyrex) Is the first lab to recognize this problem and come up with the most Comprehensive Gluten Test ever.